-The requirement that all initial teacher education students have personal literacy and numeracy skills in the top 30 per cent of the adult population has been in place since 2011, when the Accreditation of initial teacher education programs in Australia: Standards and procedures were established.
-In 2015, all education ministers agreed that from 1 July 2016 the test would be used to show students have achieved this standard.
+The requirement that all initial teacher education students possess personal literacy and numeracy skills in the top 30 per cent of the adult population has been in place since 2011 when the Accreditation of initial teacher education programs in Australia: Standards and Procedures were agreed.
+In 2015 all education ministers agreed that from 1 July 2016 the test would be used as the means to demonstrate students have achieved this standard.

-The test has a literacy component and a numeracy component.
-Each component consists of 65 questions.
-Students can take the test up to three times.
+The test is comprised of two components, a literacy component and a numeracy component.
+Each component of the test consists of 65 questions, for a total of 130 test questions.
+The standard resit allowance affords students up to three opportunities to demonstrate that they meet the standard in each component (literacy and numeracy) of the test.
 Students should discuss options with their higher education provider if they do not meet the standard after three attempts.

-The Australian Council for Educational Research (ACER) is the test administrator and delivers the test in selected testing centres and through a supervised online environment environment (remote proctoring).
+The Australian Council for Educational Research (ACER) is the test administrator and is responsible for delivering the test in selected testing centres and through an invigilated online environment (remote proctoring).

-More information about the test is available in questions and answers and on the ACER website.
-Practice questions are available on the ACER website, as well as a Described Proficiency Scale, which describes the skills assessed by the test and how candidates’ achievement of the standard required by the test is determined.
+More information about the test is available in the Questions and Answers and on the ACER website.
+Practice questions are available on the ACER website, as well as a Described Proficiency Scale which describes the skills assessed by the test and how candidates’ achievement of the standard required by the test is determined.

-After reading the questions and answers, if you have further queries, email LiteracyandNumeracyTest@education.gov.au.
-ACER can be contacted at email@example.com for test administration issues, including concerns about registration and sitting the test.
+After reading the Questions and Answers, if you have further queries please email LiteracyandNumeracyTest@education.gov.au.
+ACER can be contacted at email@example.com for test administration issues including concerns about registration and sitting the test.